bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 * One of the new files not being copied into the kernel source tree.

-If the build fails then it may be helpful to add the "-j1 V=1" options to the "make" commnd line as per the following example
+If the build fails then it may be helpful to add the "-j1 V=1" options to the "make" command line as per the following example

-     .... make -j1 V=1 uImage
+     make -j1 V=1 uImage

 These options make sure that only 1 cpu thread is active and that the make command outputs verbose details of what actions are being